Accretion of a Vlasov gas by a Kerr black hole: Conclusions

 Particle, energy, and the angular momentum accretion rates can also be computed assuming a slow-rotation approximation.
 Many of the results obtained within the slow-rotation approximation agree well with the exact solution, even for large values of the black hole spin parameters.
 This applies not only to the accretion rates, but also for components of the particle current density, except for a region close to the black hole horizon.

 Many natural problems associated with the model presented in this paper are left for future studies.
+They include addressing questions about mass inflation at the Cauchy horizon or taking into account the effects of self-gravity of the gas.
+Taking into account the self-gravity (i.e., solving the full Einstein--Vlasov problem) requires addressing several issues.
+On one hand, different types of particle orbits can no longer be analyzed independently.
+In particular an inclusion of particles on bound orbits would affect particles associated with unbound ones.
+On the other hand, in a Bondi-type model a self-gravitating gas cannot extend to infinity.
+In spherical symmetry, hydrodynamical Bondi-type accretion of a self-gravitating fluid was investigated in~\cite{eMalec1999,jKarkowskia2006,pMeM2022,viDynE2011}, assuming boundary conditions imposed at a finite radius.
+Imposing boundary conditions at a finite boundary introduces a modification even in kinetic models with a fixed spacetime background (see, e.g.,~\cite{aGetal21,gKpM25}).

-They include addressing the questions about the mass inflation at the Cauchy horizon or taking into account the effects of self-gravity of the gas.
-Another natural generalization involves considering a uniform velocity of the gas at infinity (accretion onto a moving black hole), especially in the case in which the asymptotic velocity of the gas is misaligned with the rotation axis.
+Since in this work we consider an unmagnetized gas of neutral particles our results cannot be applied to astrophysical plasmas.
+However, they do apply to the accretion of dark matter or distributions of stars.
+Some examples of dark matter models based on the kinetic approach can be found in~\cite{cAjN14,DarioGRG2017}.
+We discuss two short applications to the accretion of dark matter on black holes in the accompanying paper~\cite{letter}, both for hot (in the early universe) and cold dark matter.
+In this regard, another natural generalization of our model involves considering a uniform velocity of the gas at infinity (accretion onto a moving black hole), especially in the case in which the asymptotic velocity of the gas is misaligned with the rotation axis.
 That, in turn, implies natural questions about drag effects (see, e.g., \cite{lPsSrSsT1989,cDjRmMvC24}).